 03 Jun The World Will Store 200 Zettabytes Of Data By 2025

-50 percent of all data to be stored in the cloud Sponsored by Arcserve
+50 percent of all data to be stored in the cloud Sponsored by Cyera

 – Steve Morgan, Editor-in-Chief

-The 2020 Data Attack Surface Report (download PDF) predicts the total amount of data that the world will need to protect over the next 5 years.
+The 2024 Data Attack Surface Report predicts the total amount of data that the world will need to protect over the next two years.